GuillaumeMorini/DevNet-Express-3/02-GitAndRegistries/README.md

 * [2\.3 (Optional) Setting Git and Docker on your own laptop](#23-optional-setting-git-and-docker-on-your-own-laptop)
 * [2\.4 (Optional) More information on Git](#24-more-information-on-git)

-In the last lab you learned about using APIs with Metapod.
+In the last lab you learned about using APIs with Metacloud.

 This module will introduce git and talk about branches, pull requests, etc.
 We will also talk about Docker Registries: Places to store your docker images